-Equality, Diversity & Inclusion in iCope
+Equality, Diversity & Inclusion at Camden and Islington Talking Therapies

 In light of this, we have several equality, diversity and inclusion committees that aim to improve equitable and equal access to our services in the following ways: